evgeny-panasyuk/await_emu/README.md

 ```
 `await` takes `std::future`-like object with support of continuation attachment (e.g. [`.then`](http://www.boost.org/doc/libs/1_54_0/doc/html/thread/synchronization.html#thread.synchronization.futures.then)), and "returns result" of future.

 At this example `boost::async` is used.
-But that approach can be extended to work with other futures, like PPL's [`task::then`](http://msdn.microsoft.com/en-us/library/hh750044.aspx) or WinRT's [`IAsyncOperation::Completed`](http://msdn.microsoft.com/en-us/library/windows/apps/br206598.aspx?cs-save-lang=1&cs-lang=cpp#code-snippet-1)
+But that approach can be extended to work with other futures, like PPL's [`task::then`](http://msdn.microsoft.com/en-us/library/hh750044.aspx), etc.

 Output example:
 ```